220110-Java-React-Enterprise/Team-3/Project 2 Specs.md

 * As a user, I can register an account.
 * As a user, I can login to my account.
-* As a user, I can add a game to my backlog.
 * As a user, I can rate a game in my backlog.
 * As a user, I can review a game in my backlog.
+* As a user, I can edit my bio.
 * As a user, I can view my backlog.
+* As a user, I can view other backlogs.

+### Bonus Stories
+* As a user, I can search for games.
 * As a user, I can add another user as a friend.
 * As a user, I can view a friend's backlog.

-### Bonus Stories
-* As a user, I can search for games.
 * As an administrator, I can modify available games from the master list.
 * As an administrator, I an modify a user's backlog.
-* As an administrator, I can view all user backlogs.

 ## Tech Stack
 You should be employing the following technologies in your project.